pforret/blog.splashing/_topic/country/netherlands.md

 ---
 # Netherlands

 The Netherlands, informally Holland, is a country located in Northwestern Europe with overseas  territories in the Caribbean.
-It is the largest of four constituent countries of the Kingdom of the Netherlands .
-In Europe, the Netherlands consists of twelve provinces, and borders Germany to the east, Belgium to the south, with a North Sea coast-line to the north and west.
-It also shares maritime borders with both countries and with the United Kingdom in the North Sea.
+It is the largest of four constituent countries of the Kingdom of the Netherlands.
+The Netherlands consists of twelve provinces; it borders Germany to the east, and Belgium to the  south, with a North Sea coastline to the north and west.
+It shares maritime borders with the United Kingdom, Germany and Belgium in the North Sea.
+The country's official language is Dutch, with West Frisian as a secondary official language in the  province of Friesland.
-The Caribbean overseas territories—Bonaire, Sint Eustatius and Saba—became special municipalities of the country of the Netherlands in 2010.

 ## Unsplash photos